 This document has been prepared to inform parents and students about the courses offered in years 10 and 11.
-Through the on-line Options Q & A sessions on Thursday 20 January, the Optional Subjects videos on the school's website and the Parents' Evening on Thursday 3 February, we believe that students will be able to make well-informed choices for study at GCSE.
+Through the Beyond Year 9: Options, Opportunities & Ownership Evening on Thursday 18 January, the Careers Fair on 26 January and the Parents' Evening on Thursday 1 February, we believe that students will be able to make well-informed choices for study at GCSE.

 For questions about individual subjects, the relevant teachers should be approached.
-For an overview, parents and students should approach Mr A Kosmaczewski (Deputy Headteacher) or Dr M Stites (Head of Careers).
+For an overview, parents and students should approach Mrs S Godfrey (Deputy Headteacher), Dr M Stites (Head of Careers) or Mrs C Shimmin (Careers Advisor).
 This information is also available on the TBGS website at www.tbgs.co.uk

-THE OPTIONS FORM SHOULD BE RETURNED BY
+THE OPTIONS FORM SHOULD BE RETURNED BY FRIDAY 9 FEBRUARY 2024